lupyuen/cst816s-nuttx/README.md

 We can rotate the display in the ST7789 Driver.
 But first we need to agree which way is "up"...

 https://twitter.com/MisterTechBlog/status/1514438646568415232

+# I2C Logging

+The driver won't return any valid touch data unless we enable I2C Logging.
+Sounds like a I2C timing issue.

+`lvgltest` reads the driver very often, which generates highly frequent I2C Reads for the touch data.

+Maybe the driver should do an I2C Read of the touch data only upon GPIO Interrupt.
+And cache the touch data until the next GPIO Interrupt.

+TODO